 The Sauce Developer Blog

 I wanted to make note of a handful of APIs that are likely to be useful when building applications with React Native.
 If you’ve been wondering how to save and load data, check if a device is online or offline, know if your app is in the background or active for performance reasons, using geolocation capabilities, vibrations, animations and a few more, then keep reading.

 We’ve been investigating AWS IoT as a platform for our upcoming IoT projects.
 Here’s how we worked our way to a solution using Cognito User Pools.

-When I first joined Sauce, I didn’t know what to expect.
-I had a mental image of getting into a stereotypical office, with a suit-and-tie dress code, sitting up straight at my desk in my cubicle, executing code-monkey tasks, from 9 to 5, every single day.
-I wasn’t looking forward to leaving student life behind and getting into that monotonous lifestyle.
+When I first joined Sauce, I wasn’t looking forward to leaving student life.
 But Sauce has proven that my preconceptions did not apply to them, exceeding my expectations every step of the way.

 We've been working with WebSockets for a while now and we've found the Phoenix Channel implementation to be really effective.

 One thing we haven't seen discussed on a huge level is security.

 I remember when I first came across lazy loading, I thought it was great, but it's so easy to end up with N+1 issues etc that it was refreshing when I realised Ecto didn't support it.